 After the presentation, the attendees moved to a meeting room in the Entrance Control Building where they donned the normal work clothes supplied by TEPCO for entry into a zone on the site classified as Green Zone or G-zone, while being equipped with personal alarm dosimeters (PADs) supplied by TEPCO.
 A large part of the site is now classified as G-zone.
-Then the attendees left the building for Sakura-dori street where TEPCO's bus was waiting to take them for the onsite bus tour.
+Then the attendees left the building for Sakura Street where TEPCO's bus was waiting to take them for the onsite bus tour.
 This bus is available only on the site following access control.

-The onsite bus tour began with visiting the Multi-nuclide Removal Facility, followed by a hill near Unit 3, the H4 Tank Area, a location where traces of the tsunami can be found, the Unit 4 reactor building, the Sea-side impermeable wall, the primary containment vessel (PCV) of Unit 5, and the emergency diesel generator on the side of Units 5 and 6.
-The attendees got off the bus at the hill near Unit 3 to get a view of Units 1 - 4.
-The attendees changed clothes for a Yellow Zone (Y-zone) coverall area and entered the containment building for the PCV of Unit 5.
+The onsite bus tour began with visiting the Multi-nuclide Removal Facility, followed by a hill near Units 1 and 2, the H4 Tank Area, a location where traces of the tsunami can be found, the Unit 4 Reactor Building, and the Sea-side Impermeable Wall.
+The attendees got off the bus at the hill near Units 1 and 2 to get a view of Units 1-4.
+After that, they moved to the North-side Waste Storage Area and got off the bus.